wathigo/nyumbakumi-api/README.md

 # nyumbakumi-api

-Backend application of the nyumbakumi project.
+Backend application for the nyumbakumi project.